 For decades, the only option for in-flight weather (besides calling Flight Watch) was onboard weather radar.
 While this has worked quite well for airliners and business jets, the cost and weight of these systems prevented them from being installed on most piston airplanes.

 But even if you’re lucky enough to fly with onboard radar, using it effectively takes serious training and practice.
 This is not a “set it and forget it” tool.
 Modern radars like the one in the Pilatus have simplified some things, but they still require constant attention to make sure the tilt is set properly.
 In addition, the effective range of small radars is not much more than 40 miles, making it hard to plan very far in advance.

 For all these reasons, I only use the onboard radar about once a year for real storm avoidance.
-I have it turned on much more often than that, it’s mostly valuable as a close-up tool–for picking your way through a line of storms or skirting the edge of a cell in IMC.
+I have it turned on much more often than that, but it’s mostly valuable as a close-up tool – for picking your way through a line of storms or skirting the edge of a cell in IMC.
 Fortunately, those days are pretty rare and even then it’s not magic.
 For everyday flying, there are simply better options.

 But in the end, the onboard radar was simply a supporting tool.
 It didn’t tell us anything we couldn’t learn elsewhere, and what it did tell us was incomplete.
 In the picture above, the radar suggests a gap may be there, but I would never fly through this area without verifying the gap with another source.
 Among other questions, what’s behind this line?

 For the expense and amount of work required, onboard radar wasn’t a great value on this trip.